desecho/movies/README.md

 ##Installation

 * Change the following variables in settings.py.
 You'll need an API key.
 You can obtain it here - http://api.themoviedb.org.
 Make sure that the user running the server has access to write to /cache/tmdb3.cache.
+You can generate SECRET_KEY using [Django Secret Key Generator](http://www.miniwebtool.com/django-secret-key-generator/)
     * DATABASES
+    * SECRET_KEY
     * TMDB_KEY
     * BASE_PATH
     * DJANGO_PATH